 - Campaign optimization

-- Credit-based system management (especially with 6sense, where "credits expire when each billing cycle ends")
+- Credit-based system management (especially with 6sense where "credits expire when each billing cycle ends")

 - Platform specialists